-Supporters are being encouraged to donate old laptops, android phones, android tablets, dongles and webcams – ideally in good working order (but not essential) – to the donation point at Selhurst Park stadium on Mondays and Thursdays between 10-2.
+Supporters are being encouraged to donate old laptops (in good working order), android phones, android tablets, dongles and webcams to the donation point at Selhurst Park stadium on Mondays and Thursdays between 10-2.

 Lack of access to devices is being felt keenly in Croydon, where a survey among 24 (of 200) Croydon schools found that within those schools 383 families did not have access to IT devices or the internet, with at least a further 600 families who have to share devices throughout their home, highlighting the urgency of this appeal.